100000000x/website/_posts/2020-10-27-react-token-based-authentication-django.md

 [![Django signup errors](signup_errors.png){:.image-border}](signup_errors.png)

-If you see the screen like in the image above then everything works well!
+If you see the screen like in the image above, then everything works well!
 We got the response from the server that username and password fields can't be blank (CORS is working!).
 Let's fill the form with correct values and we will have the first user created! :)

 [![Django signup success](signup_successfull.png){:.image-border}](signup_successfull.png)